Almost toric fibrations on K3 surfaces via degenerations: The preparatory step

 \subsection{Smoothness of parallel transport}

-Since the central fibre has normal crossing singularities the parallel transport map is generally not a smooth map for points that flow to lower dimensional strata of $\cX_0$.
-Precisely, the fibration is not a priori smooth on points that flow into $\cup_{i,j} X_{i,j}$.
-Our goal in this section is to modify $\pi$ to some $\tilde{\pi}$ so that the $\mu\circ P_{\gamma}$ does extend smoothly over vertices $B_{ijk}\in B$.
+Since the central fibre has normal crossing singularities the parallel transport map is generally not a smooth map for points that flow to lower dimensional strata of $\cX_0$, even where it's continuous.
+Our goal in this section is to modify $\pi$ to some $\tilde{\pi}$ so that $\hat{\mu}_1=\hat{\mu}_0\circ P_{\gamma}$ is smooth also near the nodal points.
 For this we use the following idea that has been attributed to Ruan (\cite{Ruan:2001}).

 \begin{lemma} Let $(M,\om)$ be a symplectic manifold.
 Let $\pi:M \rightarrow \C$ be a projection with symplectic fibres.
 Let $H$ be a Hamiltonian function on $(M, \om)$ and suppose the Hamiltonian flow of $H$ preserves the fibers of $\pi$.
 Then $H$ is preserved by symplectic parallel transport.
 That is